Urban Management Tools for Climate Change

 CLIMACT Prio tool & Climate techwiki

-The Climate Actions Prioritization (CLIMACT Prio) tool, developed by IHS, is a climate decision support and capacity building tool for the prioritisation and assessment of climate mitigation and/or adaptation actions at a local level.
+The Climate Actions Prioritisation (CLIMACT Prio) tool, developed by IHS, is a climate decision support and capacity building tool for the prioritisation and assessment of climate mitigation and/or adaptation actions at a local level.
 Climate Tech-Wiki offers detailed information on a broad set of mitigation and adaptation technologies and actions within the wider context of low emission and low vulnerability development.
-Participants will have the chance to use the CLIMACT Prio tool and Climate Tech-wiki database in combination with different material and case studies from the Cities in Climate Change Initiative (CCCI) programme of UN – Habitat.
+Participants will have the chance to use the CLIMACT Prio tool and Climate Tech-wiki database in combination with different materials and case studies from the Cities in Climate Change Initiative (CCCI) programme of UN-Habitat.